Resonance Supported Homes Fund Social Impact Report 2021/22

 In the last year, the fund purchased its first properties and began handing some of these over to its housing partner who are now housing tenants.

-The impact of the learning disability and mental health sector charities to reliably scale up the provision of appropriate housing in the community for this group is huge, with current property investment structures not tailored to their needs.
+The impact of the learning disability and mental health sector housing and support provider partners to reliably scale up the provision of appropriate housing in the community for this group is huge, with current property investment structures not tailored to their needs.

-If your organization needs property to house people with learning disability, autism or mental health problems and deliver more impact in this sector, we would like to hear from you.
+If your organisation needs property to house people with learning disabilities, autism or mental health problems and deliver more impact in this sector, we would like to hear from you.

 “We all need a place to call home; this fund will make this a reality for many more people with a learning disability, autism or mental health condition.”

 “As demand for supported living accommodation in the county grows and as people live longer, it is through programmes such as this one that we are able to provide the support needed.
 We will empower people to live the lives they want to lead, in their communities, close to their friends and families, and with as much independence as possible.”

 Councillor Jenny Hannaby, Oxfordshire County Council’s Cabinet Member for Adult Social Care